-As of 31 December 2012 and 2011 prepayments for property, plant and equipment were as follows:
+As of 31 December 2013 and 2012 prepayments for property, plant and equipment were as follows:

-2012 2011
+2013 2012

-Machinery and equipment 18,468 9,979
+Machinery and equipment 18,353 18,468

-Construction works 37 7,885
+Construction works 37

-Other
+Impairment (18,353)

-Total 18,505 17,864
+Total 18,505

-As of 31 December 2012 and 31 December 2011 there was a prepayment for the amount of USD 18,468 thousand and USD 9,979 thousand, respectively, for construction of new facility for VRLA (valve-regulated lead-acid) battery manufacturing.

-As of 31 December 2011 there were prepayments for property, plant and equipment for the amount of USD 2,976 thousand pledged as collateral to secure bank borrowings of the Group (Note 17).
+As of 31 December 2013 and 31 December 2012 there was a prepayment for the amount of USD 18,353 thousand and USD 18,468 thousand, respectively, for construction of new facility for VRLA (valve-regulated lead-acid) battery manufacturing.
+As described in Note 3 as of 31 December 2013 based on future cash flow projections the Group determined that there is an indication that the recoverable amount of the Group's property, plant and equipment has declined below the carrying value.
+So, the Group recognized an impairment of machinery and equipment together with prepayment for equipment for total amount of USD 51,511 thousands as of 31 December 2013.